 The Telemiracle Office has compiled a list of ideas that schools across Saskatchewan have used as fundraisers.
 We hope you will find the ideas helpful and that some will work for your school!

 Fundraisers can be anything you can think of !
 Let your imagination run free!

-The office can provide you with a free kit to raffle off at one of your events.
+The office can provide you with a free kit to help with your fundraising.

 Note: This is NOT this year's Telemiracle Bear.
 It will get unveiled at the telethon.

 Please click here to be redirected to our Helping Hands page for all the details.

 Have students raise money with the result being an ice cream party.
 Each part of the party, each scoop, each topping will be added once a certain amount is raised.
 For example, $100 = bowl, $200 = spoon, $300 = one scoop of ice cream, $400 = one topping, etc.

 Homerooms can sell paper links (use school colours) for 10 cents each (or any price) and the links are assembled in a giant chain.
 Homerooms then compete for who has the most school spirit by building their chains as long as they can.
 Decorate classrooms or the gym with the paper chains.
 Provide incentives for the winning class, like a pizza or popcorn party.
 If necessary this can be paid out of funds collected as a project expense.

 Same idea can be used with traced hands using a theme of "joining hands to help Saskatchewan people" or with paper shoes to "walk" around school walls to aim for a "Miracle Mile".
 Kids can write their names and brief message on their purchased pieces.